Bigjaked/python-timeclok/README.md

 alias clok="./clok.sh"
 ```

-### Plans
-* change formatting of output to display the minimum, and add options to display more

 This program creates a sqlite database at ~/.timeclok/time-clok.db which it stores
 everything in.
 Currently this project only supports linux/mac, but changing it to support
 windows would be pretty simple, just change the variables in core/defines to directories